 If the teams have played five innings or more (or if the Sounds are leading after four and a half innings of play) and a rainout is declared, the game is considered an official game.
 In other words, the game is finished, the game has a final score, and play will not continue at a later date.
 On the other hand, if a game is rained out before being declared an official game, you should hold onto your tickets, since they can be redeemed for tickets to a future game (see below).

 In the event of a rainout, your ticket will be good for any 2020 regular season game and may be exchanged at the First Horizon Park Box Office for a ticket of equal or lesser value, subject to availability.
 Please understand that the Sounds will not give any cash refunds.
 No exchanges will be made for complimentary tickets.
 There are no rain check privileges associated with the second game of a doubleheader.

 If a game is called due to inclement weather or other circumstances after five innings have been played, a game is considered "official."
 In this case, there will be no ticket exchanges.

 Rain Policy Terminology

 A rain delay is when the game is officially delayed after the scheduled start time.
 Play will continue later that day.
 Tickets cannot be exchanged in the event of a rain delay.

 A game that is rained out or postponed will not be played that day due to inclement weather.
 When this happens, the game is usually rescheduled into a doubleheader the next time the two teams meet.

-In the event of a rainout or postponement, your ticket will be good for any remaining 2020 regular season game and may be exchanged at the First Tennessee Park box office for a ticket of equal or lesser value, subject to availability.
+In the event of a rainout or postponement, your ticket will be good for any remaining 2020 regular season game and may be exchanged at the First Horizon Park box office for a ticket of equal or lesser value, subject to availability.